9 best camera phones to buy in 2026

 The Vivo X300 Ultra comes in 12GB or 16GB RAM versions with 256GB, 512GB, or 1TB of UFS 4.1 storage.
 That is exactly the kind of setup you want for handling huge 200 MP image files, 10-bit 4K clips, and long 8K takes without making the phone feel cramped a few months after purchase.

 In this subsection, Vivo is broadly on par with Oppo and Honor on capacity, because all three reach 16GB RAM and 1TB storage with UFS 4.1.
-Oppo has a slightly more granular middle tier with both 12GB and 16GB 512GB options, while Honor mirrors Vivo closely.
-The result is that storage is no longer a differentiator here, but the X300 Ultra does everything you would expect from a top camera flagship.
+Oppo still has the most granular middle tier with both 12GB and 16GB 512GB options, while Honor mirrors Vivo closely.
+Storage is not a real differentiator here anymore, and the X300 Ultra does everything you would expect from a top camera flagship.

 📱 Display